 We have big plans for programs and activities for the workshop, but we need funding (and people – see below) to get them off the ground!
 Please help!

 We are always looking for new volunteers.
 If you have the time, energy, and willingness, let us know – we’ll find something for you to do.
 Then you can tell your friends how you get to hang out with all of these cool jazz musicians!
 We are particularly looking for volunteers who would like to help with our weekly workshop (setup / breakdown, front desk, and jam sessions).
 If you are interested in volunteering, here’s a chance for you.
-Just check with Frank or Steve, reply using the contact link above, or send an email to us at email@example.com.
+Just check with Steve, any other BJW volunteer, reply using the contact link above, or send an email to us at firstname.lastname@example.org.

 Thanks for all of your support!